-NOTES THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+NOTES THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS For three months ended December 31, 2020 and 2019 (Expressed in Canadian dollars)

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Sire Bioscience Inc., (the "Company") formerly Blox Labs Inc. ("Blox") was incorporated on April 4, 2014 under the Business Corporations Act of British Columbia as Big Rock Labs Inc. and changed its name to Blox Labs Inc. on November 16, 2017.
 The Company owns 100% of Big Rock Technologies Inc. which was incorporated on February 13, 2014 under the Business Corporations Act of British Columbia.
 The head office of the Company is located at 2500 Meadowpine Blvd.
 Ste 202, Mississauga, Ontario L5N 6C4.